 Our aim is for all delegates and presenters to have a wonderful experience at all events organised by TheMHS Learning Network.

 We expect that all people who register and attend our events treat all staff, presenters and other delegates in a respectful manner at all times.
 TheMHS Learning Network staff and Board will endeavour to reciprocate this behaviour.

 TheMHS Learning Network will not tolerate any improper behaviour or conduct that violates the welcoming atmosphere of our events, including bullying, lewd comments, unwelcome touching or other actions that make another person uncomfortable.

 TheMHS Learning Network will take reasonable actions to promptly act on any report of inappropriate harassment or behaviour as best we can.
-As part of this, delegates are reminded that they must follow the instructions of venue and TheMHS Learning Network staff.
+As part of this, delegates are reminded that they must follow the instructions of TheMHS Learning Network staff.

 Let’s make all our events a safe, respectful and equal place for sharing, listening and learning.